jrs-innovation-center/mysql-query-exam/readme.md

 |--|--|--|
 | SFO           | CLT           |  2290 |

 10)  List the top 5 passengers that have flown the most miles.
+Order by miles.

 - Points: 10